-For the platform, the locality level is indicated by the address used along with the TPM bus Start cycle.
-For system software, the TPM has a 64 bit address of $0x0000_0000_FED4_xxxx$.
+For the platform, the locality level is indicated by the address used along with the TPM 700 bus Start cycle.
+For system software, the TPM has a 64 bit address of 0x0000_0000_FED4_xxxx.
 On LPC, the chipset passes the least significant 16 bits to the TPM.
-On SPI, the chipset passes the least significant 24 bits to the TPM.
-The upper bytes will be used by the chipset to select the TPM's SPI CS# signal.
-Table 7 shows the locality based on the 16 least significant address bits and assume that either the LPC TPM sync or SPI TPM CS# is used.
-Note that previous versions of this specification defined an LPC bus cycle to communicate with the TPM.
-This was done to prevent simple hardware attacks using a device on the LPC bus that decoded I/O or memory cycles using the previously defined START field.
-Cycles using the normal memory read/write or I/O read/write START field to the following ranges are not decoded by the TPM.

-TPM commands, e.g. TPM2_PCR_Reset, may also require locality.
+On SPI, the chipset passes the least significant 24 bits to the TPM. upper bytes will be used by the chipset to select the TPM's SPI CS# signal.
+Table 7 shows the locality based on the 16 least significant address bits and assume that 705 either the LPC TPM sync or SPI TPM CS# is used.
+TPM commands, e.g. TPM2 PCR Reset, may also require locality.
 The TPM, upon receipt of each command, sets (based on the TPM register Address) the locality for the command.
 Locality, as presently defined, may be Locality 0 through 4.